kgiannako/kgiannako.github.io/_posts/2025-04-27-credit-risk-modelling.md

 ### Summary
 Developed a machine learning model to predict the probability of loan default (PD) based on borrower features such as income, interest rate, credit history, etc.
-Used logistic regression and other linear models as the baseline, and used lightgbm, catboost, and XGBoost classifiers to achieve higher predictive performance.
+Used logistic regression and other linear models as the baseline, and used an ensemble of lightgbm and XGBoost classifiers to achieve higher predictive performance.

 ### Key Results
 - Achieved an AUC score of 0.96 on the validation set.
-- An ensemble approach of lightGBM, XGBoost and catboost performed best overall, balancing recall and precision effectively.
+- An ensemble approach of lightGBM and XGBoost performed best overall, balancing recall and precision effectively.

 ### Methods
 - Exploratory Data Analysis: